Chart Color Schemes

 Thornlands features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 84.2% of all households, including 43.3% couples with children, 28.0% couples without children, and 12.0% single parent families.
-Non-family households comprise the remaining 15.8%, with lone person households at 13.9% and group households comprising 1.9%.
-The median household size is 2.9 people, larger than the Greater Brisbane average of 2.6.
+Family households account for 84.2% of all households, including 43.3% couples with children, 28.0% couples without children, and 12.0% single parent families.
+Non-family households make up the remaining 15.8%, consisting of 13.9% lone person households and 1.9% group households.
+The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households